devbyadvik/TripleTrouble_Final/README.md

 ## Files in This Repository
 - `car_sales_data.csv` – Dataset used for analysis
-- `I310D_Final.ipynb` – Complete analysis, modeling, and results
+- `TripleTroubleFinalCode.ipynb` – Complete analysis, modeling, and results
 - `README.md` – Project overview and instructions

 ---